robincamille/ala_mashup_bot/README.md

 	 	- dogs and cats
 	 	- cats
 - Having more data makes a more productive bot, or in other words, more data = more possibilities.
 It doesn't matter if there are duplicates or similar lines in the Beginners and Enders, since the bot's only tweeting one possibility every hour.
-- These were saved as **ala\_beginners.txt*** and **ala\_enders.txt** text files.
+- These were saved as **ala\_beginners.txt** and **ala\_enders.txt** text files.

 ## Generating talk titles

 - At first, I tried the Markov maker from our [bot tutorial](https://github.com/MarkEEaton/bot-tutorial-ala), but (a) I didn't have enough talk titles for it to generate new things, and (b) it's not super smart and would end titles with "and" and other non-endy words.
 - So that's why I split talk titles into beginning and ending halves.
 My tweet script, **alatweet.py**, chooses a random beginning and ending from **ala\_beginners.txt*** and **ala\_enders.txt** each time it tweets.
 It's got just enough human language to sound plausible, but the randomness of which halves get matched can bring in the whimsy, or the uncanniness.
-	- If you download this script, you'll get an error because you don't have an alacredentials.py file.
+	- If you download **alatweet.py** and try to use it, you'll get an error because you don't have an alacredentials.py file.
 Check out our [bot tutorial](https://github.com/MarkEEaton/bot-tutorial-ala) for info about setting up a bot with a credentials file.
 	- Note that I changed the ACCESS\_TOKEN variables to ACCESS\_KEY for no reason at all.

 ### Examples of generated titles